-The External Advisory Council (EAC) for the Software Engineering Program is a council of industry experts, as well as alumni, who advise the program on ways to improve and ensure that our degree program continues to excel and meet the needs of employers in industry and academia.
+The External Advisory Council (EAC) for the Software Engineering Program is a council of industry experts, as well as alumni, who advise the program on ways to improve and ensure our degree program continues to excel and meet the needs of employers in industry and academia.

-|Chaz Beck (BS SE ’09) is a Software Engineer II at Microsoft in Fargo, ND.
+|Chaz Beck (BS SE ’09) is a Senior Software Engineer at Microsoft in Redmond, WA.
 After graduating with the second graduating class of Iowa State’s Software Engineering program, Chaz joined Microsoft as a Software Development Engineer in Test (SDET) with the Microsoft Dynamics Corporate Performance Management (CPM) team.
 The CPM team develops and maintains two Microsoft products, Management Reporter and Connector for Microsoft Dynamics.

 As a SDET, Chaz developed test automation and tools focused on Management Reporter, a financial reporting product used to integrate and report on data from other Microsoft Dynamics ERP products.
 Together with BJ Rollison (author of How We Test Software at Microsoft), Chaz developed a globalization tool used throughout Microsoft that allows test automation to change Windows user locale.
 Chaz has also developed several testing frameworks used at Microsoft internally for distributing and executing test automation, leveraging other Microsoft technologies that are part of Visual Studio and Team Foundation Server.

 Chaz is currently a Software Engineer II with the CPM team.
 In this role, his work has expanded to include not only test automation but also product development.
 Areas of focus include build, install, product configuration, ERP integration and cloud deployment, for both Management Reporter and Connector for Microsoft Dynamics.

 Programs Manager, Data Link Solutions, Collins Aerospace Mission SystemsRockwell Collins